 Powder diffraction relies on the diffraction from randomly orientated grains to produce a semi-unique 1D pattern, which at its simplest can be matched against a database of known structures.
 More advanced studies can refine a structural model (Rietveld refinement) to obtain information on the crystal structure at the atomic level.

-Single crystal diffraction is a powerful X-ray technique for the solution of crystal structures.
+Single crystal diffraction is a powerful X-ray technique for the solution of small-molecule crystal structures.
 It provides key information on the symmetry and atomic positions.
 Usage spans from routine structural work on organic and metal-organic small molecules to highly detailed investigations of heavy metal oxides that can include twins, modulated structures and/or diffuse scattering.

 High-resolution X-ray diffraction uses highly monochromatic X-rays to study individual Bragg peaks of bulk single-crystal and thin-film materials.
 Typical routine applications of high-resolution XRD include reflectivity measurments, rocking curves and reciprocal space mapping.
 This allows for the precise measurement of layer thicknesses, layer composition analysis and diffuse scatter measurements to be performed.
 In addition, the diffractometers can be reequipped to allow stress and texture measurements to be undertaken.

 The high resolution X-ray facility consists of two Panalytical X'Pert Pro MRDs.
-In their standard configuration, the X'pert Pro MRDs are both equipped with a Cu Kα1 hybrid monochromator as the incident beam optics and a recieving slit / analyser crystal in the diffracted beam optics.
+In their standard configuration, the X'Pert Pro MRDs are both equipped with a Cu Kα1 hybrid monochromator as the incident beam optics and a receiving slit / analyser crystal in the diffracted beam optics.
 For the highest resolution measurements, a mirror & monochromator combination can be used, whilst for reflectivity a parallel plate collimator is available on the diffracted beam optics.
 A high temperature stage (up to 1100 °C) is also available.

 For further information on the XRD Capability at University of Warwick, please see the dedicated X-Ray information pages.